Jim Broyhill: Later career

-Broyhill later served as chairman of the North Carolina Economic Development Commission and then as the state's Secretary of Commerce.
+Broyhill later served as chairman of the North Carolina Economic Development Commission and then as secretary of the North Carolina Department of Commerce.

 He retired from politics in 1991 but was appointed to the board of trustees of Appalachian State University two years later.

 Broyhill was inducted into the North Carolina Republican Party Hall of Fame and the Lenoir, North Carolina Post Office was renamed in his honor.
-At the time of his death he resided in Winston-Salem with his wife, Louise Broyhill.
-He has a daughter, Marilyn Beach, and two sons, Ed and Phillip (died 2014).
-His daughter Marilyn and his son Ed also reside in Winston-Salem.
-He has six grandchildren; Elizabeth Broyhill Morris, James Broyhill, Penn Broyhill, Laura Beach Dugan, Lindsay Beach Grdina, and Ashley Beach Brooks.
-His son Ed was a candidate for the Republican nomination in the 5th Congressional District in 2004.
+At the time of his death, he resided in Winston-Salem, North Carolina with his wife of 71 years, Louise Robbins Broyhill, who he married in June 1951.
+He had a daughter, Marilyn Beach, and two sons, Ed and Phillip (died March 1, 2014).
+His daughter Marilyn and his son Ed also resided in Winston-Salem.
+He had six grandchildren; Elizabeth Broyhill Morris, James Broyhill, Penn Broyhill, Laura Beach Dugan, Lindsay Beach Grdina, and Ashley Beach Brooks.
+His son Ed was a candidate for the Republican nomination in the 5th congressional district in 2004.

 Death

-Broyhill died at a retirement home in Winston-Salem, North Carolina, on February 18, 2023, at the age of 95.
+Broyhill died at Arbor Acres United Methodist Retirement Community from complications from congestive heart failure in Winston-Salem, North Carolina, on February 18, 2023, age 95.